-You are editing a long-form draft in Gemini Canvas.
-The latest revision over-deletes a section you needed; you click the version history dropdown and pick the previous version.
-The editor flashes the old text for a moment then snaps back to the broken version.
-Or the dropdown shows three versions but two of them have identical content.
-Or Revert claims to succeed but the document is unchanged.
-Canvas’s version history runs in the browser and syncs to Google’s servers asynchronously — when the local cache and the server state disagree, Revert hits the wrong target.
+You are editing a long draft in Gemini Canvas.
+The latest revision over-deletes a section you needed, so you tap the Previous version arrow on the editing bar to step back.
+The editor flashes the old text for a moment, then snaps forward to the broken version.
+Or stepping back shows two “different” versions with identical content.
+Or the older text loads but the next edit you make rewrites history and the good version is gone.

 Common causes

-1. Local cache out of sync with server
+1. Local cache out of sync with the server

-Canvas autosaves to IndexedDB every few seconds and pushes to Google’s backend slightly slower.
-If you click Revert during the sync window, the dropdown shows a stale list — the version you want exists on the server but not in your local index.
+Canvas autosaves to the browser’s IndexedDB every few seconds and pushes to Google’s backend slightly slower.
+If you step back during that sync window, the arrows walk a stale local list — the version you want exists on the server but not yet in your local index.

-How to judge: refresh the page (Cmd/Ctrl+R) and reopen the document.
-If the version list now looks different, your cache was stale.
+How to judge: hard reload (Cmd/Ctrl + Shift + R) and reopen the document.
+If the version sequence now looks different, your cache was stale.

 2. Multiple browser tabs editing the same document

 Open the same Canvas doc in two tabs and each tab autosaves independently.
-The “latest” version is whichever tab saved most recently, and Revert in one tab can fight Revert in the other.
+The “latest” version is whichever tab saved most recently, so stepping back in one tab gets overwritten by the other’s pending save.

 How to judge: close all but one tab showing this document.
-If you do not remember opening multiple tabs, check History > Recently Closed.
+If you do not remember opening multiple tabs, check the browser’s recently-closed list (Cmd/Ctrl + Shift + T reopens the last one).

-Canvas keeps roughly the last 30 versions; older ones are pruned.
-If the version you want is from yesterday and you have edited 40 times since, that target is gone.
+Canvas retains a limited window of recent versions; older ones are pruned.
+Google does not publish an exact count (community reports cluster around the low dozens as of June 2026).
+If the version you want is from yesterday and you have edited heavily since, that target may already be gone.

 4. Browser extension corrupting the editor state

-Grammarly, LanguageTool, or any extension that injects DOM into rich-text editors can interfere with Canvas’s diff engine.
-Revert applies but the extension re-applies its overlay and the change is invisible.
+Grammarly, LanguageTool, or any extension that injects DOM into rich-text editors can interfere with Canvas’s diff and render.
+The version change applies underneath, but the extension re-applies its overlay and the change looks invisible.

-How to judge: open the doc in an incognito window with no extensions.
-If Revert works there, an extension is the culprit.
+How to judge: open the doc in an incognito window with extensions off.
+If stepping between versions works cleanly there, an extension is the culprit.

-A collaborator (or a separate session you forgot about) is making edits concurrently.
-Your Revert reverts, and 200ms later their pending edit reapplies.
+A collaborator — or a separate session you forgot about — is editing concurrently.
+You step back, and a fraction of a second later their pending edit re-applies on top.

-How to judge: look at the top-right collaboration indicator.
-Any other avatar present means someone else is in the doc.
+How to judge: look at the top-right presence/avatar indicator.
+Any other avatar means someone else is in the doc.
+Also check whether you have the same doc open on another device.

-Gemini Canvas pushes updates weekly.
-Occasionally a release ships a regression in version history.
-The fix lands within days, but in the meantime Revert just does not work.
+Gemini ships Canvas updates frequently (see the official Gemini release notes).
+Occasionally a release regresses version navigation.
+Fixes usually land within days, but in the meantime stepping back genuinely does not work.

 Before you start

-- Stop editing immediately when you notice the issue — every new edit can prune an older version you want.
+- Stop editing the moment you notice the issue — every new edit branches from the current version and can push an older one out of the retained window.

-- Open the document in a single tab; close any others.
+- Get the document into a single tab; close any duplicates.

 Step-by-step fix

-Step 1: Force a clean reload to get the server-side version list
+Step 1: Force a clean reload to pull the server-side version list

 Cmd/Ctrl + Shift + R (hard reload, bypasses cache)

-If that does not refresh the list, open the doc in a new incognito window.
-Incognito has no IndexedDB cache, so it pulls the version history fresh from the server.
+If a hard reload does not refresh the sequence, open the same document URL in a new incognito/private window.
+Incognito has no IndexedDB cache, so it loads the version history fresh from the server.

-Step 2: Export every plausible version before touching anything else
+Step 2: Snapshot every reachable version before touching anything else

-This is brute force, but it gives you an offline ground truth even if Canvas eats more history.
+This is brute force, but it gives you an offline ground truth even if Canvas prunes more history while you work.

-In the incognito window, click Revert to the version you want.
-Because the cache is fresh, Revert targets the right version.
-If it sticks, switch back to your normal window, hard reload, and the change should be there.
+In the incognito window, use the Previous version / Next version arrows to land on the version you want, then make one tiny edit (type and delete a space) so Canvas commits that state as the new latest.
+Because the cache is fresh, you branch from the correct version.
+Switch back to your normal window, hard reload, and the change should be there.

 Step 4: Disable suspect extensions and retry